Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 That's my interpretation.

-The gun was found with a self-inflicted gun wound, um, in other words, through the head.
+The gun was found with a self-inflicted gun wound.

 I've seen the pictures.

-Don't look them up, they're horrible.
+Don't look them up.

-This was an attack on ice law enforcement.
+This was an attack on ICE law enforcement.

 He just wasn't a very good shot, apparently.

-So there are some additional um details that um have been gathered from his brother who confirmed that at the time he was unemployed, and he also confirmed that he was a bad shot, um, which I think is two important things to the case.
+So there are some additional details that have been gathered from his brother, who confirmed that at the time he was unemployed.

-One that clearly he just didn't hit the targets he wanted, and I think the being unemployed might be a big motivator in why he did this and then took his own life, as in he'd given up, seemingly, and it was a sort of act of maybe depression or something.
+And I think the being unemployed might be a big motivator in why he did this and then took his own life.

-I don't know, because his brother also says that he didn't even realise that this guy was political, um, which is an interesting claim, and we will look at um some contradictory evidence to that.
+I don't know, because his brother also says that he didn't even realize that this guy was political, which is an interesting claim.

-Maybe he's trying to protect himself in saying, Well, we didn't even have any idea, he never talked about politics, and so he's got no culpability.
+Maybe he's trying to protect himself in saying, well, we didn't even have any idea.

 That is if it's true that he wasn't a political guy.

-Yeah, because he also mentioned that he was looking to move back with his parents soon, and it's one of those things where um if someone is actually depressed, maybe they're keeping it to themselves till the very end, because that's some unfortunately something that people do.
+And it's one of those things where if someone is actually depressed, maybe they're keeping it to themselves till the very end, because that's unfortunately something that people do.

 But let's have a look at the actual facility itself.

-So I was able to find the the facility here, um, this is the front of it.
+So I was able to find the facility here.

-Um so it doesn't look necessarily, you know, as secure as you might hope if you were working there.
+So it doesn't look necessarily, you know, as secure as you might hope if you were working there.

-Um this I think is the Sally port.
+This, I think, is the Sally port.

-This is the sort of entrance in and out, and if we go um to an aerial view here, um you can see we were we were viewing it from this part here where I've got my mouse along there from the front, and then there's this little road um area here into this car park, which I believe is the only entrance.
+And if we go to an aerial view here, you can see we were viewing it from this part here where I've got my mouse along there from the front.

-I'm not quite sure how it works, I wasn't able to find that out.
+I wasn't able to find that out.

-But my guess would be that the vehicle came in with two detainees either through here or was parked here or here to get to the other part, um, and that was when he shot.
+But my guess would be that the vehicle came in with two detainees either through here or was parked here or here to get to the other part.

 And the place where he shot from is this building here.

-Um And so he had a an overview of the rear of the building, and I I would presume that it was somewhere around here that he shot them because that's where most of the footage I've seen of the police attention was.
+And I would presume that it was somewhere around here that he shot them because that's where most of the footage I've seen of the police attention was.

 Very close distance.